-Last fall, Summit Realty approached Lower Merion Township with a plan to build a CVS at the corner of Belmont Avenue and Rock Hill Road.
+Last fall, Summit Realty approached Lower Merion Township with a at the corner of Belmont Avenue and Rock Hill Road.

 A split Planning Commission gave conditional support to the plan, but the Board of Commissioners did not move forward with it.

 Now the developer has returned with an adjusted plan, which is described in a township-administration memo attached to this article.

 Part of the memo describes how the developer plans to compensate the township for allowing vehicle access onto Belmont Avenue, just south of the intersection: